Liability

 Debt relief means solutions that help you manage or reduce your debt.
 That includes:

-.
-When you resolve debt, you get your creditors to agree to accept less than what's owed.
+• Debt relief.
+When you debt relief, you get your creditors to agree to accept less than what's owed.
 The rest of the debt is forgiven.

 Talking to a debt expert could help you figure out what kind of debt relief makes sense, and whether you meet the insolvency standard.